Common questions about drones

 How old should a drone pilot be? - While drones are often marketed and sold as toys, even the smallest of drones require the person flying the drone to be able to manipulate controls while at the same time making decisions about where to maneuver the drone, and being ready to quickly take actions to avoid accidents.
 Common sense, rather than rules or regulations, should be your guide.
 If your child can ride a bike in traffic or use a computer or mobile device without supervision, they are also likely able to safely fly a drone.

-Do I have to register a drone? - In the US, if a drone is only being used for entertainment or recreation (not for business purposes), and weighs less than 55 pounds (25 kilograms), the answer is no. However, if the drone is being used, or may be used, in connection with any commercial activity, and weighs between 0.55 pounds (250 grams) must be and 55 pounds registered with the FAA.
+Do I have to register a drone? - In the US, if a drone is weighs over 0.55 pounds (250 grams), it must be registered with the FAA.
 The person registering the drone (who does not have to be the person who purchased the drone or is flying the drone) must be at least 13 years old.
-The FAA has a separate process for drones that weigh at least 55 pounds.
 Drones weighing less than 0.55 pounds do not have to be registered in the US.

 Does every drone have a different number? - The FAA drone registration process allows an owner to use the same registration number for every drone that weighs between 0.55 and 55 pounds.
 Drones weighing more than 55 pounds would have a unique registration number.

 What happens if I'm buying a drone for a child? - Yes, if the drone weighs more than 0.55 pounds.
 The person who registers the drone must be at least 13 years old.